Table of Contents

 [root@node1 ~]# yum -y install elinks

-Once installed, attempt to connect to the webserver configured on node2 using node1.
+Once installed, attempt to connect to the webserver configured on remote machine node2 using node1 and port 5555.

 [root@node1 ~]# elinks http://localhost:5555 Welcome to the demo of ssh local port forwarding - GoLinuxCloud

-And we are able to connect to the HTTP server from node2 successfully.
+And we are able to connect to the HTTP server from remote machine node2 successfully using port 5555 on node1.

 On node2 I can see an additional connection from node1 for HTTP using SSH